Watt Data

 domains (enrichment):

-• Available: demographic, affinity, content, employment, financial, household, id, intent, interest, lifestyle, political, purchase
+• personaffinity, content, demographic, employment, financial, household, intent, interest, lifestyle, political, purchase

-• When specified, adds enrichment columns (prefixed with _) to the output CSV
+When specified, domains adds enrichment columns (prefixed with _) to the output CSV.

 Output columns added to CSV: